Early American Sociology, Social Psychology, Popular Culture

 B.A. – Humboldt State University, 1993

 I have benefited from the opportunities to study a wide variety of social phenomena.
 I have conducted research and published on people with developmental disabilities; bereavement; race/ethnicity, as well as early American sociological thought.
+Currently I am focusing more of my time on popular culture topics.
 I approach social phenomena from a social psychological perspective, specifically that of pragmatism blended with realism.
 I recently returned to a theory I developed with J. David Knottnerus called Strategic Ritualization, and am applying that to some of my new research.
 As I approach the twilight of my career, I am focusing more on research that I find ‘fun’ and that will blend some of my ‘off-work’ interests with my career.
 After a few years of focusing more on administrative duties, I am jumping in with many new projects.

 Also, a pilot study on Bureaucratic Ritualism in academia was conducted in early 2017 of 30 individuals in academia.
 The goal was to find out how bureaucratic ritualism was influencing the jobs and careers of academics.
 A paper was presented at the Pacific Sociological Association meeting in April, 2017.
-The write up is nearly completed and should be submitted to a journal before the Summer is over.
+A first paper was submitted for publication.
 This work is being conducted with Dr. C. Alison Newby.
 Our hope is to build this out into a larger project over the next few years.

 With Drs.
 Erin N. Rider and Stephanie M. Arnett, we are studying fans of college football in the Southeast Conference (SEC).
 This is a 76-item survey addressing various aspects of fandom for these fans.
-We had over 300 respondents and we hope to have the first of many papers out to journals some time in 2017.
+We had over 300 respondents and a first paper was submitted in the Summer of 2018.

 Lastly, this research was collected in 2010.
-This is an analysis of Edward Alsworth Ross’s place within the early days of American Sociology.
-The presentation of this information should follow a similar model as what I did on Charles A. Ellwood in 2005 three resulted in three journal articles.
+This is an analysis of Edward Alsworth Ross’s place within the early days of American Sociology, specifically as it relates to Eugenics.
+The presentation of this information should follow a similar model as what I did on Charles A. Ellwood in 2005, resulting in three journal articles.
 The hope is to remind sociologists in the 21st century of the people who shaped Sociology in the late 19th and early 20th centuries.
-Currently I am looking for a student to assist me in the analyzing of the data.